 The Beaches Library

-This branch of Toronto’s Public Library is a lovely, tranquil corner to sit one or two hours relaxing, reading or in the meanwhile enjoying sipping coffee.
+This branch of Toronto’s Public Library is a lovely, tranquil corner.
+You can sit there for one or two hours relaxing, reading or in the meanwhile enjoying sipping coffee.

 The Fox Theatre